-- 9.1 30 days' notice In the event either party fails to fulfil their responsibilities, the other may end the agreement on 30 days written notice. - 9.2 10 days' notice Upon completion of the services, either we or you may end the agreement on 10 days' written notice. - 9.3 Fees payable on termination You agree to pay us for all services we perform up to the date of termination, including services performed, workin-progress and expenses incurred.
+- 9.1 Right to terminate Either party may terminate this agreement at any time upon written notice of such termination to the other party.
+We will not be liable for any loss, cost or expense arising from such termination. - 9.2 Fees payable on termination You agree to pay us for all services we perform up to the date of termination, including services performed, workin-progress and expenses incurred.

-10 Governing Law
+10 Governing law

-10.1 Law and jurisdiction - The agreement and any dispute arising from it, whether contractual or non-contractual, will be governed by the laws of the Province of Ontario and the federal laws of Canada applicable therein and is subject to the exclusive jurisdiction of the courts of the Province of Ontario.
+10.1 Law and jurisdiction - The agreement and any dispute arising from it, whether contractual or non-contractual, will be governed by the laws of the Province of Ontario and the federal laws of Canada applicable therein and are subject to the exclusive jurisdiction of the courts of the Province of Ontario.